leontristain/modnotes/windhelm/tldr.md

 ![](/windhelm/pics/northeastdistrictroadview.png?raw=true "Northeast District, Fresh Snow")

-View of Palace of the Kings from the some stairs that leads up to the arena.
+View of Palace of the Kings from the stairs that leads up to the arena.

 ![](/windhelm/pics/northeaststairpalaceview.png?raw=true "Palace of the Kings view from arena stairs")